 Being the child of a businessman and a computer systems analyst, Kahlil naturally gravitated toward the complete opposite of that: creativity.
 Whether it was making songs about poop with his cousins in Puerto Rico (which they still do), forcing his family in India to repeatedly act out his theatrical version of 3 Little Pigs, turning his left and right hand into an action/comedy duo, or playing “Survivor” with bathtub toys, storytelling has always been Kahlil’s passion.
 (By the way, if you’re curious who won bathtub-toy “Survivor,” it was a little pink and green shovel).

 Today, Kahlil is proud to have a BFA from NYU’s Tisch School of the Arts, where he actually won awards and stuff!
-Since graduating in 2015, Kahlil has been named Quarter-Finalist at the Academy Nicholl Fellowship, Second-Rounder at Austin and the Sundance Institute, invited to NBC and HBO diversity events, and accepted into the LA Film Festival.
+Since graduating in 2015, Kahlil has been named Quarter-Finalist at the Academy Nicholl Fellowship, Second-Rounder at Austin and the Sundance Institute, invited to NBC and HBO diversity events, and has won awards at the LA Film Festival and ITV Fest.
 At one point, Kahlil made a living by refereeing youth basketball, in which he surprisingly became a prodigy.
-Kahlil is currently based in LA, working as a Lit Assistant at Haven Entertainment.
+Kahlil is currently based in LA, and he is represented by Haven Entertainment.